JuliaDynamics/Agents.jl/docs/src/index.md

 Agents.jl was designed with the following philosophy in mind:

-**Simple to learn and use, yet extendable and highly performant, allowing for fast and scalable model creation and evolution.**
+**Simple to learn and use, yet extendable and highly performant, allowing for fast and scalable model creation and simulation.**

 There are multiple examples that highlight this core design principle, that one will quickly encounter when scanning through our [API](@ref) page.
 Here we just give two quick examples: first, there exists a universal function [`nearby_agents`](@ref), which returns the agents nearby a given agent and within a given "radius".
 What is special for this function, which is allowed by Julia's Multiple Dispatch, is that `nearby_agents` will work for any space type the model has, reducing the learning curve of finding neighbors in ABMs made with Agents.jl.
 An even better example is perhaps our treatment of spaces.
 A user may create an entirely new kind of space (e.g. one representing a planet, or whatever else) by only extending 5 functions, as discussed in our [Creating a new space type](@ref make_new_space) documentation.
 Indeed, the simplicity of Agents.jl is due to the intuitive space-agnostic modelling approach we have implemented: agent actions are specified using generically named functions (such as "move agent" or "find nearby agents") that do not depend on the actual space the agents exist in, nor on the properties of the agents themselves.
 Overall this leads to ultra fast model prototyping where even changing the space the agents live in is matter of only a couple of lines of code.

 Many other agent-based modeling frameworks have been constructed to ease the process of building and analyzing ABMs (see e.g. [here](http://dx.doi.org/10.1016/j.cosrev.2017.03.001) for an outdated review), spanning a varying degree of complexity.
 In the page [ABM Framework Comparison](@ref) we compare how our design philosophy puts us into comparison with other well accepted ABM software.
-**Fascinatingly, even though the main focus of Agents.jl is simplicity and ease of use, it outperforms all software we compared it with.**
+**Fascinatingly, even though the main focus of Agents.jl is simplicity, ease of use, and extendability, it runs faster than all software we compared it with.**

 ## Crash course on agent based modeling